cericha/GestureSynthesizer/README.md

 ### Python Gesture Contol

-1. Launch the gesture control portion of the program with 'python hand2.py' in the terminal.
+1. Launch the gesture control portion of the program located in the GestureTracker directory with 'python GestureTracker.py' in the terminal.
 2. Begin gesturing to play the instrument.

 ## Gestures